-Restrictive covenants in the agreements governing our Credit Facilities may restrict our ability to pursue our business strategies, and failure to comply with any of these restrictions could result in acceleration of our debt.
+Restrictive covenants in our First Lien Credit Agreement may restrict our ability to pursue our business strategies, and failure to comply with any of these restrictions could result in acceleration of our debt.

-The operating and financial restrictions and covenants in the agreements governing our Credit Facilities may materially adversely affect our ability to finance future operations or capital needs or to engage in other business activities.
-Such agreements limit our ability, among other things, to:
+The operating and financial restrictions and covenants in our First Lien Credit Agreement may materially adversely affect our ability to finance future operations or capital needs or to engage in other business activities.
+Such restrictions and covenants limit our ability, among other things, to:

-- incur additional debt or issue certain preferred shares; - pay dividends on or make distributions in respect of our common stock or make other restricted payments; - make certain investments; - sell certain assets; - create liens on certain assets to secure debt; - consolidate, merge, sell or otherwise dispose of all or substantially all of our assets; - make certain payments in respect of certain junior debt obligations, including under our First Lien Credit Agreement; - enter into certain transactions with our affiliates; and - designate our subsidiaries as unrestricted subsidiaries.
+- incur additional debt or issue certain preferred shares; - pay dividends on or make distributions in respect of our common stock or make other restricted payments; - make certain investments; - sell certain assets; - create liens on certain assets to secure debt; - consolidate, merge, sell or otherwise dispose of all or substantially all of our assets; - make certain payments in respect of certain junior debt obligations; - enter into certain transactions with our affiliates; and - designate our subsidiaries as unrestricted subsidiaries.

-A breach of any of these covenants could result in a default under our Credit Facilities.
-Upon the occurrence of an event of default under our Credit Facilities, the lenders could elect to declare all amounts outstanding under our Credit Facilities to be immediately due and payable and terminate all commitments to extend further credit.
-If we were unable to repay those amounts, the lenders under our Credit Facilities could proceed against the collateral granted to them to secure that indebtedness.
-We have pledged a significant portion of our assets as collateral to secure our Credit Facilities.
-Our future operating results may not be sufficient to enable compliance with the financial maintenance covenant in our First Lien Credit Agreement, or any other indebtedness and we may not have sufficient assets to repay amounts outstanding under our Credit Facilities.
+A breach of any of these covenants could result in a default under our First Lien Credit Agreement.
+Upon the occurrence of an event of default under our First Lien Credit Agreement, the lenders could elect to declare all amounts outstanding under our First Lien Credit Agreement to be immediately due and payable and terminate all commitments to extend further credit.
+If we were unable to repay those amounts, the lenders under our First Lien Credit Agreement could proceed against the collateral granted to them to secure that indebtedness.
+We have pledged a significant portion of our assets as collateral to secure our First Lien Credit Agreement.
+Our future operating results may not be sufficient to enable compliance with the financial maintenance covenant in our First Lien Credit Agreement, or any other indebtedness and we may not have sufficient assets to repay amounts outstanding under our First Lien Credit Agreement.
 In addition, in the event of an acceleration of our debt upon a default, we may not have or be able to obtain sufficient funds to make any accelerated payments.